 The pedal system extends down the bottom of the kayak, meaning shallow areas can become dangerous and even damage the kayak when the driver is not careful enough.
 This damage over time can lead to maintenance issues that simply would not occur with a paddle kayak.

 - The cost of purchasing a pedal kayak can be hundreds of dollars more expensive than a simple paddle kayak.

 Pedal kayaks have come a long way since their invention, and they continue to become more and more advanced.
-The advantages to owning and fishing in a pedal kayak are worth the price for most enthusiasts, and they are a very good way to save the environment and improve upon one’s health at the same time.
+The advantages of owning and fishing in a pedal kayak are worth the price for most enthusiasts, and they are a perfect way to save the environment and improve upon one’s health at the same time.

 Two Types of Pedal Kayaks